 How to Perform Windows 10 Cloud Backup and Others

-Let’s look at how to create local, cloud and hybrid (creating local backup, then copying it to remote storage) Windows 10 incremental backup using CloudBerry Backup Desktop Edition.
+Let’s look at how to create local, cloud and hybrid (creating the local backup, then copying it to remote storage) Windows 10 incremental backup using CloudBerry Backup Desktop Pro Edition.

-Note: You need at least CloudBerry Backup Server edition to create Image-based backups.
+Note: You need at least CloudBerry Backup Desktop PRO edition to perform Image-based backups.

 First of all, you need to install CloudBerry software for desktop cloud backup on your computer.
 Once this is done, we can create local data backup.
 You can use it for storing data copies on additional internal HDD or external drives – for example, USB drive.

 If you want to protect data on your PC from hardware malfunction, virus activity, etc. – then begin with the Image Based button on the left-hand corner of CloudBerry Backup window.
 For backing up only important documents and files – use the Files button.

 - Next, you need to choose a backup strategy: Local or Cloud backup, or Hybrid Backup.
 The first option allows you to have a separate data copy either on a local storage or in a cloud service, but Hybrid backup allows to combine both methods, thus achieving a more resilient data protection solution.

 First of all, you need to add a storage account to the Select Backup Storage step: